spesml/spesml.github.io/2_Concepts/3_ModelingFramework/07_subsystems.md

 entire SuD into subsystems.
 However, it must be taken into account that with each transition to a new granularity level, the model complexity increases.
-The reason for this is the context models of the subsystems, which cannot be taken over 1:1 from the models of the super-system (see chapter 6.4 for further details).
+The reason for this is the context models of the subsystems, which cannot be taken over 1:1 from the models of the super-system.

 It is important to note that subsystems always have an independent architecture and an associated technical implementation.
 How models of